Ada-Developers-Academy/core-unit-1/higher-order-functions/min-max-sorted.md

 # ]
 ```

-Similarly to sorting, to find the first movie title alphabetically we can use the `min` function and to find the last movie alphabetically we can use the `max` function.
+Similar to sorting, to find the first movie title alphabetically we can use the `min` function and to find the last movie alphabetically we can use the `max` function.

 ```py
 first_movie_title = min(movie_titles)